mcandre/unmake/README.md

 This is useful for feeding large make projects into external linters.
 Unfortunately, many linters are poorly designed, lacking directory recursion and automatic file type identification.
 As a stopgap, unmake can perform these duties, exporting a subset of makefiles within a large project, through `xargs`, to an external linter.

-Like `-n` / `--dry-run`, the list option automatically skips common machine generated makefiles.
+Like dry run, the list option automatically skips common machine generated makefiles.

+When piping unmake makefile lists through xargs, we recommend adding a `--print0` flag to unmake, and adding a `-0` flag to xargs.
+This informs both programs to transfer data in null delimited form, as a precaution against errors related to any spaces in file paths.

 # WARNINGS